Frequently Raised Concerns

 > Almost never.

 Can a yet-to-exist software avatar of a physical book exceed the physical form in potential?

 > May be.

-We at Bubblin feel that online books and their diaspora has not even been invented yet.
-Our current reality of downloadable files is a lazy shortchange in place of a real online book that is yet to happen.
-Miserable enterprise-y software like business style word processors and complex proprietary formats in the name of portability is not what book lovers stand for.
+We at Bubblin think that online books and their diaspora has not even been invented yet.
+Our current reality of downloadable files that is tied to some piece of hardware is a lazy shortchange in place of a real online book that is yet to happen.
+Proprietary enterprise software, business style documents, word processors and a slew of incompatible formats in the wild isn't something that a true book lover will ever espouse.

-These are some of the motivations and questions behind Bubblin Superbooks, and of course we don't have answers to all of them yet.
-We just hope that some of you will find this project interesting and feel that books should be accessible to anyone and everyone out there with a device that connects to the Internet.
-And not just those who can afford a Kindle or an iPhone.
+These are some of the motivations and questions behind our startup Bubblin Superbooks, and of course we don't have answers to all of them yet.
+We hope that some of you will find this project interesting and help us take books on web like a first class citizen.
+Bring reading to everyone and not just those who own a Kindle or an iPhone.

 Question & Answers